New Zealand–Peru relations

-New Zealand–Peru relations refers to the diplomatic relations between New Zealand and Peru.
+New Zealand–Peru relations are the diplomatic relations between New Zealand and the Republic of Peru.
 Both nations are members of Asia-Pacific Economic Cooperation, Cairns Group and the United Nations.

 History

 In 1972, New Zealand and Peru established diplomatic relations.
-Soon afterwards, both nations opened resident embassies in their respective capital's.
+Soon afterwards, both nations opened resident embassies in their respective capitals.
 In 1990, New Zealand closed its embassy in Lima.
 In June 1998, Peruvian President Alberto Fujimori became the first Peruvian head-of-state to pay an official visit to New Zealand.
 President Fujimori returned to New Zealand in September 1999 to attend the 11th APEC summit being held in New Zealand.

-In 2002, New Zealand Foreign Minister Phil Goff paid a visit to Peru.
-In November 2008, New Zealand Prime Minister John Key paid a visit to Peru to attend the 20th APEC Summit in Lima.
+In 2002, New Zealand Foreign Minister Phil Goff made an official visit to Peru.
+In November 2008, New Zealand Prime Minister John Key made an official visit to Peru to attend the 20th APEC Summit in Lima.
 In 2010, Peru closed its embassy in Wellington.
 In November 2016, Prime Minister Key returned to Peru to attend the 28th APEC Summit in Lima.

 Since 2012, New Zealand has been an active observer of the Pacific Alliance which includes Peru, Colombia, Chile and Mexico.
 New Zealand launched negotiations towards a high-quality and comprehensive free trade agreement (FTA) with the Pacific Alliance in June 2017.
 Once negotiations are concluded and the FTA is in force, New Zealand will become an Associated State of the Pacific Alliance.
 In February 2018, Peru re-opened its embassy in Wellington.